8 Signs He Is Sabotaging The Relationship, & How Therapy Can Help

 Mental health conditions

-Your partner’s self-sabotaging relationship behaviors could also be due to an underlying mental health condition, such as anxiety, depression, or a personality disorder.
-Certain conditions can change the way we view ourselves and engage with the world around us, often leading to negative emotions and affecting our ability to form healthy relationships.
+Your partner’s self-sabotaging relationship behaviors could also stem from an underlying mental health condition, such as anxiety, depression, or a personality disorder.
+Certain conditions can change the way a person views themselves and engages with the world around them, which can affect their ability to form healthy relationships.
+Keep in mind, however, that trying to diagnose your partner with a mental illness can be harmful.
+Instead, it could be constructive to gently encourage them to meet with a therapist if they’re showing signs of a condition.

 Eight signs he is sabotaging the relationship